 If you are in and around the universe of recruitment, then you probably would have heard about ‘Artificial Intelligence’ recently.
-And more importantly how AI will ‘change the face’ of recruitment.
-These clever people are on to something, but I believe the distinctive ‘how’ is missing from these statements.
+More importantly how AI will ‘change the face’ of recruitment.
+These clever people are on to something, but I believe the distinctive ‘how’ is missing from their statements.

 GetMyFirstJob, National Citizen Service, The Sutton Trust, The MOBO Trust, The Living Wage Foundation, UK Youth, The Big Youth Group and Movement to Work – representing a community of over three million young people from diverse backgrounds – are teaming up this summer.
 The campaign, everyone.work, will connect young people from diverse backgrounds to inclusive employers, apprenticeship, traineeship and work experience opportunities.